matteocrippa/awesome-swift/README.md

 * [QueryKit](https://github.com/kylef/QueryKit) - an easy way to play with coredata filtering within your Swift projects.

 #### JSON
 *Struggling using json data?
-Here you are some interesting way to handle it.*
+Here are some interesting ways to handle it.*

 * [Argo](https://github.com/thoughtbot/Argo) - Json parsing library
 * [json-swift](https://github.com/owensd/json-swift) - A basic library for working with JSON in Swift.